Updates from Peruzzi

 This AI-powered legal assistant PoC demonstrated the power of leveraging modern AI frameworks, cloud-based architecture, and seamless integration to solve a real-world problem in the legal field.
 By freeing up legal experts from non-substantive tasks, the solution significantly improved internal efficiency while supporting human oversight.

-In just two weeks, we delivered a lean, effective, and secure solution that met the client’s goals of rapid MVP deploymentseamless integration, and scalable architecture.
+In just two weeks, we delivered a lean, effective, and secure solution that solve the client’s problem: a rapid MVP deploymentseamless integration, with a scalable architecture.
 The project set the stage for future iterations based on user feedback and positioned the client for successful product-market fit in the competitive legal tech industry.

 08/08/2025